 ISS seems to be the official online shop of the company Linder from Solingen, Germany, they carry their complete line of throwing knives (located under Item groups).
 Nothing special, and all knives are sharp hindering a blade throw, but cheap prices.

 Shipping and handling into countries within the EU is 15 Euro; You can pay with credit card, check, or advance payment to their bank account.

 This are the pages of Bobby Branton, the president of the AKTA (American Knife Throwers Alliance).
 He makes and sells heavy US-style throwers and an axe.

 The shipping costs to Europe are 15 USD for the first knife, 4 USD for every next.
 Pay with cheques.

-Patrick Brewster produces a wide collection of spike-like throwing objects, which are especially suited to be thrown using the no-spin technique propagated by H. Suzuki.
+Patrick Brewster produces a wide collection of spike-like throwing objects, which are especially suited to be thrown using no spin techniques.

 Shipping to Europe starts at 20 USD (ask them), payment via PayPal.